 The diagram above shows a partial view of the CRM, representing reasoning about spatial information.
-Five of the main hierarchy branches are included in this view: E39 Actor, E51 Contact Point, E41 Appellation, E53 Place, and E70 Thing.
-The relationships between these main classes and their subclasses are shown as arrows.
-Properties between classes are shown as green rectangles.
-A 'shortcut' property is included in this view: P59 has section (is located on or within) between E53 Place and E18 Physical Thing is a shortcut of the path through E46 Section Definition.
-In some cases the order of priority for property names has been modified in order to facilitate reading the diagram from left to right.
+Five of the main hierarchy branches are included in this view: E39 Actor, E51 Contact Point, E41 Appellation, E53 Place and E70 Thing.
+All classes are shown as blue-white rectangles.
+Properties are shown as single arrows.
+In some cases the order of priority for property names has been reversed in order to facilitate reading the diagram from left to right.
+Double arrows indicate IsA relations between classes and their subclasses or between properties and their subproperties.
+'Shortcuts' are indicated with light grey rectangles and their names are written in italics, such as the P59 has section (is located on or within) between E53 Place and E18 Physical Thing, which is a shortcut of the path through E46 Section Definition.

 As can be seen, an instance of E53 Place is identified by an instance of E44 Place Appellation, which may be an instance of E45 Address, E47 Spatial Coordinates, E48 Place Name, or E46 Section Definition such as 'basement', 'prow', or 'lower left-hand corner.'
-An instance of E53 Place may consist of or form part of another instance of E53 Place, thereby allowing a hierarchy of physical 'containers' to be constructed.
+An instance of E53 Place may consist of or form part of another instance of E53 Place, thereby allowing a hierarchy of geometric 'containers' to be constructed.